kiruthik-ase/Career-Intelligence-Agent-CIA-A-Self-Evolving-Career-Brain/README.md

 Unlike traditional career platforms that provide static recommendations, CIA behaves as a long-term career companion that improves with every interaction.

+Career Intelligence Agent is not just a recommendation system.
+It is a self-evolving career brain that learns from real outcomes and continuously guides users toward meaningful career progress.

 ---

 ## Problem Statement